m1nka/blog/_posts/2020-11-04-tutorial-how-to-setup-terraform-for-oracle-cloud-infrastructure-oci-to-create-a-simple-web-server.markdown

 ## 3) Testing your setup with a basic Terraform script

 To test that all credentials are correct, we will run a [minimal Terraform configuration](https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/YW3pknrFQlw37eknN1toi6YezuH8WLqjXBO69kTKnxsbgNJGuasyokZWKGDcfW5W/n/franqguxqsfs/b/public-resources/o/minimal-oci.tf).
-This Terraform script will not create or modify any cloud resources.
+This Terraform script will not create or modify any cloud resources (it only lists information about the availability domains).

 ```shell
 # Create a new folder and change directory